Virginia Commonwealth University

 A makerspace, a reading porch, 1,500 new seats and loads of natural light.
 VCU’s transformed James Branch Cabell Library provides flexible workspace with 90% of its square footage devoted to study space and student use rather than housing books.

-Clad in glass, metal panels and limestone, the building is registered with USGBC for sustainable design and construction.
-The project won a 2016 Engineering News Record Mid-Atlantic Region "Best Project" award in the Higher Education/Research category.
-Projects were evaluated on the ability of the project team to overcome challenges, contribution to the industry and community, safety and construction and design quality.
+Clad in glass, metal panels, and limestone, the building achieved USGBC LEED® Silver certification for sustainable design and construction.
+The project won a 2016 Engineering News Record Mid-Atlantic Region “Best Project” award in the Higher Education/Research category.
+Projects were evaluated on the ability of the project team to overcome challenges, contribution to the industry and community, safety and construction, and design quality.